 There’s no other place in Australia where you can swim in electric-blue natural sinkholes, wander sunken gardens, then explore one of the best wine regions in the world and a hip cafe and food scene all in one easy-paced long weekend.
 Here is what to see and where to eat, stay and wander…

-Touch down and get your first caffeine hit at Bricks & Mortar, where the industrial-chic fit-out includes a large roaster that provides beans for some of the coast’s feistiest espresso, batch brew and pour-over coffees.
+Touch down on Friday evening and enjoy some well deserved rest.
+Start the next day bright and early and get your first caffeine hit at Bricks & Mortar, where the industrial-chic fit-out includes a large roaster that provides beans for some of the coast’s feistiest espresso, batch brew and pour-over coffees.
+Are sweets more your style?
+Get your day-starting sugar hit at ScRoll Queen, where the fluffy cinnamon rolls are the stuff dreams are made of.

 Now you’re fired up, the best introduction to the natural splendours of Mount Gambier is a stroll around the lush sunken garden of the Umpherston Sinkhole.
-If you’re here at dusk, watch for the local colony of possums that takes over the hydrangeas and tree ferns.
+If you visit at dusk, watch for the local colony of possums that takes over the hydrangeas and tree ferns.

-For dinner, the sleek Tasting Room at Mayura Station farm plates up three indulgent courses highlighting different cuts of the exquisitely marbled wagyu beef raised onsite.
+And you’re still only a 10-minute drive from the heart of Mount Gambier so it's time to hire a free bike from the Riddoch Arts and Cultural Centre and explore the heritage architecture around town before heading back.
+For dinner, the sleek Tasting Room at Mayura Station farm plates up four indulgent courses highlighting different cuts of the exquisitely marbled wagyu beef raised onsite.
 Even one would be worth the 40-minute drive into pasturelands.

 Where to stay